Djinho/EvoNet-CNN-Insight/README.md

 ## Notes
 - Ensure that you have all the required dependencies installed before running any notebooks.
 - The evolutionary scenarios correspond to different levels of selection pressure and selection start times as outlined in the corresponding publications or project documentation.
+- The report summarising the findings can be found in the CNN_Report.pdf

 ## Contact
 For further information or inquiries, please contact [Djinho] at [Djinho.itshary@outlook].